steph643/tinypsd/README.md

 1. removes cached data of smart objects (both linked and embedded)
 2. cancels its *Maximize Compatibility* option

-The resulting psd file is usually much smaller than the original, ***but*** it requires a few simple steps, in Photoshop, to be restored to its original state.
+The resulting psd file is usually much smaller than the original, ***but*** it requires a few simple steps, in Photoshop, to be restored to its original state (see the above demo).

 ### What now?